 Takeaway 2: Only one city is under the WHO annual limit

 The World Health Organization’s annual limit is 10 micrograms/m3.
-Only one city in India came in under that limit—Tezpur, Assam.
-That means, from this data, Tezpur has the best air quality in India.
+Only one city in India came in under that limit, and can claim to be India’s least polluted city—Tezpur, Assam.
+That means Tezpur takes the spot as the city with best air quality in India!